hypernumbers/learn_elisp_the_hard_way/contents/lesson-3-1-writing-functions.rst

 What You Have Learned
 ---------------------

-You have learned how to run eLisp programmes in batch mode, and also how to define simple, more complex and variable arity functions and invoke them.
+You have learned how to run Elisp programmes in batch mode, and also how to define simple, more complex and variable arity functions and invoke them.

 ------------------
 Additional Reading
 ------------------

-There is a section of the eLisp Reference Manual entitled `Functions`_.
+There is a section of the Elisp Reference Manual entitled `Functions`_.

 ----------------
 Extra Activities